Which Chromecast should I buy?

 What is casting and how does it work?

 Casting transforms your smartphone into the remote control – using your home Wi-Fi, the content from your smartphone or smart device is streamed onto your TV or speakers from a cast-enabled app.
 You can keep using your device without interrupting what's playing or draining the battery, and can also mirror your screen if on an Android device.

 To ‘cast’ simply click on the icon – a rectangle with the Wi-Fi symbol in the corner.
 Loads of apps come with the cast icon – Netflix, BBC iPlayer and Google Play are cast-enabled apps – and there are many more.

 Chromecast for TVs

 What about 4K TVs?
-Introducing Chromecast Ultra
+Consider the Chromecast Ultra

-If you have bought or are thinking of buying a 4K TV, the new Chromecast Ultra is the one to choose.
-When watched on a 4K TV, 4K content can offer 4 times the detail of a Full HD screen and Chromecast Ultra ensures you don’t miss out on any of that detail in the 4K quality shows you choose to stream.
+If you have bought or are thinking of buying a 4K TV, the Chromecast Ultra is the one to consider.
+4K TVs can offer up to four times the detail of a Full HD screen and Chromecast Ultra ensures you don’t miss out on any of that detail in the 4K quality shows you choose to stream.

 Chromecast Audio – the one for speakers

 Do you want to listen to Spotify, Google Play Music and other online music services through speakers that aren’t Wi-Fi enabled?

 Simply plug Chromecast Audio into your speaker’s AUX port and download the Google Home app to send music from your phone to pump out on your surround sound system - all over Wi-Fi.
 It’s a serious speaker upgrade for a great price – only about £30.